tsetom1999/tsetom1999.github.io/_pages/about.md

   - /about.html
 ---

 I am a Mphil student at the School of Journalism and Communication, The Chinese University of Hong Kong.
-My research interests focus on journalism with a particular emphasis on citizen journalism, computer-mediated communication, and political communication.

 My research interests
 ======